sentient-lang/sentient-lang.org/library/integer.md

 ---
-title: Integer
+title: "Standard library: Integer methods"
-header: /reference
+header: /library
 layout: default
 ---
-# Integer
+# Integer methods

 Integers are one of three types in the Sentient programming language.
 This document contains a reference of all integer operators and methods.